AlexsLemonade/OpenScPCA-analysis/docs/software-platforms/docker/docker-images.md

 The goal of creating a Docker image is to incorporate these software requirements into a container that can be used to run all parts of the analysis module without any installation steps other than installing Docker and pulling the image.

-You will also need to have [Docker installed on your computer](https://docs.docker.com/engine/install/).
+You will also need to have [Docker installed on your computer](https://docs.docker.com/engine/install/) to build and test the images.

 ## Docker template files